 The IRS will treat an LLC with one member as a disregarded entity.
 This is a form of pass through taxation and avoids the dreaded double taxation of a Corporation.
 If you desire, you may file to be taxed as an s-corp, c-corp or parternship in addition to being a disregarded entity.
 Which of these classifications is the best for you should be determined by you and your accountant.
 This information will not be submitted to New Mexico's Secretary or even when you apply for your EIN.
 You should inform the Internal Revenue Service of the change in classification within 75 days of obtaining the EIN, e.g. via form 2553.

 While they have a bad reputation, they are among the most popular formations.
 This is because not everyone has a partner they want to bring on.
-Many small businesses are run by a sole entrepreneur who is happy tending things to themselves.
-They are also formed by default when creating a holding company and subsidiaries.
+Many small businesses are run as a sole-proprietorship, or someone who is happy tending things to themselves.
+Such a setup may seem simpler, but is not usually a good fit and one should form a single-member limited liability company instead.
+Often an New Mexico LLCs' tax benefits will pay for the cost of formation.
+A SM-LLC is formed by default when creating a holding company and subsidiaries.
 Many of our clients are real estate investors or e-commerce retailers.
 In each of these industries a holding company with subsidiaries is a useful tool for asset protection.

 The largest point to keep in mind is that having just one owner is not an excuse to disregard corporate formalities.
 It is still important to obtain an employer identification number, open a bank account, maintain separate books, properly title assets and hold annual meetings.
-These small steps ultimately breathe life into the company and are important to follow.
+These small steps ultimately breathe life into the company and are important for enjoying an LLC's benefits.

 The ordering and formation process are largely the same.
 We will draft a different operating agreement depending on whether there are single or multiple members.
 Beyond this, the start up and annual fees remain the same.
 We still only charge $199 to anonymously create your LLC and will act as your registered agent in future years for $75.
 The first year of agent service is free when we create your company.